AsthaPitambarwale/BeyondChats--AI-Enhanced-Article-Processing-System/README.md

-# BeyondChats Assignment – AI-Enhanced Article Processing System
+# AI-Enhanced Article Processing System

 A full-stack application that ingests articles, processes them using an LLM-powered Node.js bot, and displays results in a modern React frontend with filtering and detailed views.